REPORT OF MARRIAGE (ROM)

 NOTE: Please do not send original passports / PR cards by mail.
 Send only the photocopies.

-C. Processing fee of CAD 36.25 in cash or money order/bank draft made payable to the “Philippine Consulate
+C. Processing fee of CAD 36.25 in money order/bank draft made payable to the “Philippine Consulate

 General Calgary” (Note: Please use these exact words.
 Do not abbreviate.
 Otherwise, the bank will not accept